 Nearby Dining: Seaside Beaulieu House

 13. Punggol Beach

-A beach peppered with small boulders awaits at Punggol Beach in Northern Singapore.
+A beach peppered with small boulders awaits at Punggol Beach in Northern Singapore making this a best beach in Singapore for arty photo shots.
 Punggol Beach, which is close to Punggol Waterway Park has a rather dark history: this is the site of the Sook Ching Massacre in 1942, and there is an on-site heritage marker for those who want to read up on this tragic event.
 For a kid-friendly activity check out the nearby prawning (literally fishing, but look for prawns at designated “ponds” where fishing rods are available and bait is provided and you can bring home your catch for dinner!).

 Nearby Dining: Restaurants at Punggol Settlement

 Punggol Beach, Junction of Punggol Point Rd and Punggol Road, Singapore 828694

 At Pasir Ris Park, there are promenade paths, skate and cycle paths and even some water sports.
 Before you relax on Pasir Ris Park’s best beaches, if you are feeling adventurous you can check out the dedicated bird watching tower to enjoy the view and spot some birds.
 Kids will love the nearby Pasir Ris Park playground complete with swings, slides and mini maze.
 The mangrove boardwalks are worth exploring too or you could do the whole park on bikes as it is huge!